The 4 Facial Features People First Notice About You

-They say you shouldn’t judge a book by its cover, but that is easier said than done.
+People say not to judge a book by its cover, but that’s easier said than done.
 No wonder a firm handshake and confident smile are some of the proven ways to make a good first impression.

-But according to psychologist Leslie Zebrowitz at Brandeis University, it’s not the shape of your eyes or the size of your nose that matters most.
+But according to psychologist Leslie Zebrowitz, PhD, at Brandeis University, it’s not the shape of your eyes or the size of your nose that matters most.
 People will most likely judge you based on four rather unusual facial features, instead.

-Zebrowitz’s research, which was recently published in the journal Current Direction in Psychological Science, examined how we form first impressions of other people.
+Dr. Zebrowitz’s research, published in the journal Current Direction in Psychological Science, examined how we form first impressions of other people.
 By analyzing how our brains react to certain faces, she boiled the most favorable facial characteristics down to four traits: babyfaceness, familiarity, fitness, and emotional resemblance.

 Babyfaceness describes people with “baby faces,” or those who have large eyes, short chins, round faces, and large foreheads.
 Likewise, the more familiar and “fit” (read: healthy) your face looks, the more people will judge you as someone who is “likable, intelligent, and capable.”
 And lastly, showing positive emotional expressions on your face is a good sign of what Dr. Zebrowitz calls “emotional resemblance.”
 While you can’t control all of these factors, you can improve your emotional resemblance by using this body language that builds trust naturally.